Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 3. Metaphor — The team shares a common vision of how the program works.

-4. Simple Design — Design is performed not before development but together with development, and design discussions involve the whole team.
+4. Simple Design — Design is performed not before development but with development, and design discussions involve the whole team.

 5. Testing — Each feature is covered with at least one or more automated acceptance tests.